rudiniemeijer/NodeMCU-Lua-WS2812-matrix-displays/README.md

 * autoRepaint(fps)
 * hueToRGB(hue)

 It is advised to save this file to the NodeMCU first, compile it to matrixutility.lc and then remove the matrixutility.lua.
-Include the routines in any other lua program with _dofile("matrixutility.lua")_
+Include the routines in any other lua program with _dofile("matrixutility.lua")_.